How AI Changes Buyer Discovery in the Lower Middle Market

 For decades, finding the right buyer has been the hardest part of closing a deal.
-You start with a list of suspects—strategic acquirers in adjacent industries, private equity groups with sector focus, maybe a few family offices that made similar moves last year.
+You start with a list of suspects, strategic acquirers in adjacent industries, private equity groups with sector focus, and maybe a few family offices that made similar moves last year.
 Then you spend hours, sometimes days, manually enriching that list.
 You chase down outdated contact information.
-You cross-reference LinkedIn profiles against org charts.
+You cross reference LinkedIn profiles against org charts.
 You hope your CRM notes from three years ago are still accurate.

 And still, you miss buyers.
 The overlooked platform company that just raised capital.
-The add-on candidate that didn't fit your mental model but would've paid a premium.
-The international player you never thought to include because they weren't in your database.
+The add on candidate that did not fit your mental model but would have paid a premium.
+The international player you never thought to include because they were not in your database.

 AI is changing that calculus.
 Not by replacing the judgment required to run a successful process, but by eliminating the blind spots that have always plagued buyer research.
 In the lower and middle market, where deal teams are lean and timelines are compressed, that shift matters more than most people realize.